I am, and have been for quite a while now, truth be known, a progressive liberal.

 I wish I were making that up.

-But since Republicans like Teddy Roosevelt started a “Progressive Movement” in the USA, this is what “Progressive Liberal” in modern parlance has become.
+Since Republicans like Teddy Roosevelt started a “Progressive Movement” in the USA, “Progressive Liberal” in modern parlance has become genuinely regressive conservatism.

 In other words, our use of those labels has almost completely flipped.
-I say “almost” because “conservatism” now means close to the same thing as it did before; which is to say it means the same thing as “progressive liberal” does today.
+I say “almost” because “conservatism” now means close to the same thing as it did before; which is to say it means the same thing as “progressive liberal” does to most people today.

-In other words, what we now call “liberal,” “progressive,” “conservative,” “Democratic” or “Republican all means stone-age authoritarianism, self-aggrandizing tribalism, misguided technology, and perverted “science.”
-The supposed opposition of the various factions are based upon false dichotomies that work very well to manipulate y’all (our language’s only distinct second-person personal pronoun) and distract you from the massive corruption that’s lining the rulers’ pockets and consolidating their power.
+In other-other words, what we now call “liberal,” “progressive,” “conservative,” “Democratic” or “Republican” all means the same thing: stone-age authoritarianism, self-aggrandizing tribalism, misguided technology, and perverted “science.”
+The supposed opposition of the various incorporated factions are based upon false dichotomies that work very well to manipulate y’all (our language’s only distinct second-person personal pronoun) and distract you from the massive corruption that’s lining the rulers’ pockets and consolidating their power.

 Words are important.
 Words start and end wars.
 Words are laws and contracts.
 Words can bring tears of happiness, or pain.
 How we use words can wound or heal or kill or repair.
 Words can enslave, and words can set free.

 I think it’s time we reclaim our language.
-We must start using our ears to hear and our minds to discern (I used to be able to say, “discriminate,” but that word has recently changed too).
+We must start using our ears to hear and our minds to discern (I should be able to say, “discriminate,” but that word has become a twisted and destructive invective of late).

 And, dammit, we must speak truth to power.

 I, for one, intend to use words properly.
 I am a true Progressive Liberal.
-And I’m hoping that all who see the corruption and violence we call “government” as a threat, and who seek peace, justice (real justice), equality (real equality) and freedom (yeah, real freedom), will also reclaim that once-honorable moniker.
+And I’m hoping that all who see the corruption and violence we call “government” as a threat, and who seek peace (the kind without theft and explosions…you know, real peace), justice (real justice), equality (real equality) and freedom (yeah, real freedom), will also reclaim that once-honorable moniker.

 And now for something that’s very “politically incorrect.”